September 26th, 2019

 And what a sunrise it is… quintessentially New Mexico.
 Oranges and pinks reflect off the bluffs, pinnacles, and canyon walls.
 It’s delightful.

-Paha is also going to Grants and I think for a minute that I might have already found another hiking buddy.
-But he then tells me that he plans to take 2 zeros in Cuba.
-From what Relentless told me about the place, I don’t even want to spend one night there, so our plans are off.
+Paha is also going all the way to Grants and I think for a minute that I’ve just found another hiking buddy.
+But he plans to take 2 zeros in Cuba.
+From what Relentless told me about the place, I don’t even want to spend one night there.
+Our schedules are off.
 Still, it’s nice to be seeing new faces on the trail this late in the game.

 I make good time and before long, I’m working my way back down to 7000′.
 I know that going over this range is quite a highlight for NOBOs, since it’s one of the first high mountain environments they encounter.
 But going south, I’ve seen enough high mountains and just want more warm desert.